publicdocs/uscode/assets/md/titles/usc31/us/usc/t31/stIV/ch51/schII/m__us_usc_t31_s5112.md

  __Possession of Gold Coins and Bullion__

     The possession of gold coins and bullion was prohibited except under Government license by Ex.
 Ord.
 No. 6260, eff.
 Aug.
 28, 1933.
 That prohibition was revoked by Ex.
 Ord.
 No. 11825, Dec.
 31, 1974, 40 F.R.
 1003, eff.
 Dec.
 31, 1974.
-See notes set out under [section 5 of Title 50][/us/usc/t50/s5], Appendix, War and National Defense.

 ----------